 After Penzeys, I bought some fennel bulbs and pork tenderloin to make something yummy and a little different for dinner.
 I wanted to roast the fennel to mellow the flavor a bit, and decided to add pears for a little sweetness.
 A balsamic and oil dressing gave it all a tart finish.
 I rubbed the pork with a mixture of the spices that complemented the pork as well as the veggies; warm, sharp, and spicy.
 Since I love cooking, but hate doing dishes, I found a way to cook it all on the same pan.

+Healthy.
+Bold.
+Warm.
+Unique.
+Easy to assemble on just one sheet pan.
 I’d love to see how this recipe worked out for you!
-Tag @whitecoatpinkapron on Instagram or Facebook with pictures of your dinner!
+Tag @whitecoatpinkapron on Instagram or Facebook with pictures of your Roast Pork Tenderloin with Fennel!

 - 1 teaspoon kosher salt